turtleion/PySimpleInput/README.md

 like this
 `pysim = pysimpleinput.input("What is your name?", options=["remove_whitespace","prevent_enterkeypress")`

 --------------
-# Docs - Old
-First of all, you need to initiate the PySimpleInput class to variable `import PySimpleInput

- PySim = PySimpleInput.PySimpleInput()
-`
-# Know what is .input(...)
-Method
-PySim.input(..)
-Like Python, you can give a question to the user throught this function

-input() Required/Optional Arguments:    arg1 (STRING)  This argument will send a question to the user (REQUIRED)
-- arg2 (STRING) This argument will convert the user input datatypes (OPTIONAL)(NEED FLAG 3 ACTIVATED)
-- arg3 (INTEGER) This argument will activate a flags:
-- List of flags (options/settings) that can be activated:
-    -   1 -> Remove all whitespace in the user input

-            ex. `Joe Gregor Van Dones` -> `JoeGregorVanDones`
-    -   2 -> Prevent user pressing enter while the input field is empty

-            This options will preventing user to corrupt your input
-    -   3 -> Allow you to convert the datatype of user input (From String to Int or Float)

-            This options will convert result datatypes (This options need argument num 2 filled with this `Flag 3 Code`
-    -   4 -> Remove all alphabet charactets from user input
-    -   5 -> Convert user input from lower -> upper
-    -   6 -> Convert user input from upper -> lower
-    -   7 -> Yes/No input (EXPERIMENTAL)
-    -   8 -> Redirect user input to a file (EXPERIMENTAL)
-    -   9 -> the opposite of flags 4 [COMING SOON]
-    -   10 -> E-Mail input support [COMING SOON]

-### All Flags 3 Code
-- "str" -> convert user input to st

-++ CAUTION ++
-> This method need you to prevent the user entering alphabet characters that can be destroy PySimpleInput system / Use flags 4
-- "int" ->  convert user input to int
-- "float" ->  convert user input to float
-You can also use multiple flags, like this

-### Did you know, you can combine a flags
-You can combine a flags like this
-`userinp = PySim.input("What is your name?", None, 1, 2, 5)
-the user inputted: Joe McCallison, because flag 1 and 5 activated, it will be like this: JOEMCCALLISON`

 # Contribution
 I Appreciate you for contributing on this modules